What Civil Rights Laws Protect People with Disabilities?

 Finding reliable transportation, especially public transportation, can be challenging for people with disabilities or restricted mobility.

-For example, in Maryland, where Weber practices, the Maryland Transit Administration (MTA) and certain private entities are required to make reasonable accommodations and reasonable modifications for people in need.
+Both state laws and Title II of the ADA guarantee equal access to transportation services and public accommodations.
+For example, in Maryland, where Weber practices, the Maryland Transit Administration (MTA), and certain private entities, must make reasonable accommodations and reasonable modifications for people in need.

 Disability Rights in Local Government Services

-TItle II of the ADA requires state and local governments to give people with disabilities an equal opportunity to benefit from public services and activities such as public education, social services, courts, and town meetings.
+Title II of the ADA requires state and local governments to give people with disabilities an equal opportunity to benefit from public services and activities such as public education, social services, courts, and town meetings.
+It also ensures that voters with disabilities have access to polling places.

 The ADA in an Age of Technological Advancements

 “Although the ADA is becoming an older law, the intent of Congress was for it to keep pace with technological advancements,” says Weber.
+“A lot of the work I do focuses, broadly, on access to information.
+I do a lot of work on behalf of blind individuals seeking access to the internet and communications from the federal government about benefits or tax notices.”

-What to Do If Your Civil Rights are Violated
+What To Do If Your Civil Rights Are Violated

 Use the Super Lawyers’ directory to find and contact an experienced civil rights attorney in your area.
-For more information on this legal area, see our overview of disability rights law.

 What do I do next?